| |

 Dashlane & LastPass Password Managers

 There are several password application programs.
 Two of the most widely-used are Dashlane and LastPass.
-I have been using Dashlane for over five years without an issue.
+I have been using Dashlane for over seven years without an issue.
 I can’t recommend it enough.
 LastPass also receives great reviews, so I don’t think you can go wrong with either of them.

 There are many reviews online that compare the two password managers.
 In short, it seems that LastPass is slightly better on a desktop, is better for business, and is a bit more affordable.
 Dashlane is better on mobile, has slightly better support, and is a bit more expensive (but comes with marginally more features).